mdgr122/FIGIMappingTool/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).

+### OpenFIGI API License

+The OpenFIGI API is provided by Bloomberg Finance L.P. under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+By using this tool, you agree to comply with the OpenFIGI API [Terms of Use](https://www.openfigi.com/api#terms).

 ---

+*Please ensure that you have read and understood the OpenFIGI API terms and conditions.
+It is your responsibility to comply with all applicable licensing requirements.*

+## Acknowledgements

+- **OpenFIGI API**: This project utilizes the OpenFIGI API provided by Bloomberg Finance L.P.

+## Disclaimer

+This tool is an independent project and is not affiliated with, endorsed by, or associated with Bloomberg Finance L.P. or OpenFIGI.
+The use of the OpenFIGI API is subject to their [Terms of Use](https://www.openfigi.com/api#terms).

+## Support

-*For any issues or feature requests, please open an issue on the [GitHub repository](https://github.com/mdgr122/OpenFIGI/issues).*
+For any issues or feature requests, please open an issue on the [GitHub repository](https://github.com/mdgr122/FIGIMappingTool/issues).

+---